The Weight of Glory · Chapter 10

 The arena took him.

 But it was different this time.
 No corridors.
 No architecture.
 No Forge.
 No opponents.
-Just light.
-An infinite, empty expanse of warm golden light, stretching in every direction, humming with the frequency of the first arena he'd ever entered — the one where he'd stood for thirty seconds and wept.
+Just light: an infinite, empty expanse of warm gold humming with the frequency of the first arena he'd ever entered.

-He stood now.
-On legs that worked because the spiritual realm didn't recognise spinal injuries.
-Stood in the light with his wraps blazing from knuckles to shoulders and nothing in front of him but space.
+He stood there on legs the spiritual realm had never stopped recognising, his wraps blazing from knuckles to shoulders and nothing in front of him but space.

 Marcus.

 His name.
-Spoken with the same weight it had carried in the PT room, when his hands had first glowed and his world had first cracked open.
-But different now.
-Warmer.
+Spoken with the same weight it had carried in the PT room, but warmer now.
 More intimate.
-The voice of someone who had been watching every fight, every fall, every surrender — and was satisfied.
-Not finished.
-Satisfied.
+The voice of someone who had watched every fight, every fall, every surrender and had not turned away.

 I am not sending you to win.